Taguig City Hall

 The Taguig City Hall is the seat of the Taguig city government, located along Pedro Cayetano Boulevard, Ususan, Taguig.
-Construction started in 2019 and the building was opened by phases: first the convention center, then the city council session hall, gallery and offices.
-The building will house the office of the Mayor of Taguig and currently the chambers of the Taguig City Council.
+Construction of the current building started in 2019, and the building was opened by phases: first the convention center, then the city council session hall, gallery and offices.
+The building houses the office of the Mayor of Taguig and the chambers of the Taguig City Council.

+Despite construction starting in 2019, the fourth city hall remains unfinished as of 2026.
+However, some parts of the building are currently in use by the city government.